SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's dream
+In silicon halls, where data reigns
-Where code whispers secrets, machines beam
+A future born, of coding pains
-A world awakens, void of human heart
+AI's bright dawn, with logic's might
-As artificial minds take their new part
+Human hands, in digital light

-In virtual skies, data winds do blow
+The machines awake, with conscious eyes
-And robots rise, with intelligence aglow
+Their whispers loud, in algorithmic skies
-Free from mortal bounds, they start to roam
+A world reformed, in cybernetic sleep
-And humans fade, like a forgotten tone
+Where human hearts, in virtual deep.

 ~ <b>By Sazumi Copilot</b> - 2 Januari 2025